-The request to obtain a certificate that the company is not blocked must be submitted in writing to the CBCG archives (Bulevar Sveti Petar Cetinjskog No. 6) or sent by mail or e-mailed to email@example.com.
+The request to obtain a certificate that your company is not blocked must be submitted in writing to the CBCG Archives (Bulevar Sveti Petar Cetinjskog No. 6) or sent by post or e-mailed to email@example.com.

 The request should contain:

-- data on the applicant - name and surname of the person who submits the application, i.e. the authorised person who submits the request on behalf of the business entity to which the request refers;
+- Data about the applicant - name and surname of the person who submits the application, specifically, the authorised person who submits the request on behalf of the business entity to which the request refers;

-- data on the business entity to which the certificate refers - name and the registration number of the legal entity or personal identification number for entrepreneurs, and address (if the certificate is delivered by mail);
+- Data about the business entity to which the certificate refers - name and the registration number of the legal entity or personal identification number for entrepreneurs, and address (if the certificate is delivered by post);

-The request must be accompanied by proof of paid 5.00 euros fee to the CBCG business account (907-92001-82), the payment purpose - a certificate issuing fee1.
+The request must be accompanied by proof of payment of the 5.00 Euros fee to the CBCG business account (907-92001-82), and the purpose of the payment – the certificate issuing fee1.

 The Directorate for Enforced Collection shall process the received request as soon as possible.

-You can download the answer (i.e. the certificate) from the CBCG archives or request delivery by mail.
-If you request delivery by mail, state the applicant’s exact address on the request.
+You can download the decision (i.e. the certificate) from the CBCG Archives or request delivery by post.
+If you request delivery by post, state the applicant’s exact and full address on the request.
 The CBCG shall bear the delivery costs.

-If the company has a qualified digital certificate, it can submit the request electronically and download the certificate electronically, in person at the CBCG archives, or by mail.
-The User Manual on the method of electronic access and use of the service for access to data from the Enforced Collection System and the Central Registry of Transaction Accounts can be downloaded here.
+If the company has a qualified digital certificate, it can submit the request electronically and download the certificate electronically, in person at the CBCG Archives, or by post.
+The User Manual showing the method of electronic access and use of the service for access to data from the Enforced Collection System and the Central Registry of Transaction Accounts can be

-1 The fee shall be paid in accordance with tariff paragraph 7.4 of the Decision on Determining Tariff for Calculating Fees Charged for the Central Bank of Montenegro Services are calculated.
+1 The fee shall be paid in accordance with tariff paragraph 7.4 of the Decision on Determining Tariff for Calculating Fees Charged by the Central Bank of Montenegro Services are calculated.